zitadel/zitadel/docs/docs/legal/data-processing-agreement.md

 Within the scope of the [**Framework Agreement**](terms-of-service), the **Processor** (CAOS AG) processes **Personal Data** on behalf of the **Customer** (Responsible Party), collectively the **"Parties"**.

-This Annex to the Agreement governs the Parties&#39; data protection obligations in addition to the provisions of the Agreement.
+This Annex to the Agreement governs the Parties' data protection obligations in addition to the provisions of the Agreement.

 ## Subject matter, duration, nature and purpose of the processing as well as type of personal data and categories of data subjects